lzxuandev/lzxuandev/README.md

 ## Hi there 👋

-This is lzx and I am a Computer Science student based in Malaysia with a deep passion for low-level systems programming. <em>I embrace the philosophy of keeping everything simple and stupid. </em>
+This is lzx and I am a Computer Science student based in Malaysia with a deep passion for mid-level systems programming. <em>I embrace the philosophy of keeping everything simple and stupid. </em>

 <br>